jbattipaglia/vimeo/README.md

 Building/Running the program:

 This program accepts the path to the JSON file the user would like to arse as its first argument.
-If no JSON file is specfied, it will use the "default.json" ile in the same directory.
+If no JSON file is specfied, it will use the "default.json" file in the same directory.

 > python parser.py file.json